 Students study and become familiar with the geology, indigenous plants, animals, and various ecosystems representative of the region, and identify the relationships involved between the living and nonliving factors in their environment.
-Prerequisites: NSC 2100 and 60 credit hours completed

 NSC 4050 BIODIVERSITY (3 credits)

 Examines the three components of biodiversity: species diversity, genetic diversity, and ecosystem diversity, including the implications and impacts that human activities are having on each of them.
 Specific concepts of evolution, speciation, adaptive radiation, biogeography, and ecology are also addressed.
 The value of biological diversity is examined from both an economic as well as an ecological perspective.